enriquebelarte/kmm-labs-v1.1/README.md

 ## Loading soft dependencies

 Kernel modules sometimes have dependencies on others modules so those dependencies have to be loaded in advance.
 In the following example `kmm-ci-a` depends on `kmm-ci-b` so we will set `modulesLoadingOrder` and then the list with the `moduleName` as the first entry followed by all of its dependencies.
-In our case that is just `kmm-ci-b` but it could be a longer list.
+In our case it is just `kmm-ci-b` but it could be a longer list with multiple dependency modules.

 Apply next Module and `kmm-ci-b` will be loaded before `kmm-ci-a`: